mimiyin/choreographic-interventions-s18/README.md

    * Choreographing linear, random and noisy pathways

 ### Assignment
+   * Complete section 1.4 of Chapter 1 of the Workbook.
    * Create a 1 minute duet using a live drawer and a dancer.

 ***